Savory Baked Chicken Thighs Paired with Crispy Potatoes

 Garlic Herb Roasted Vegetables

-Pair your baked chicken and potatoes with a medley of roasted vegetables like carrots, bell peppers, and zucchini tossed in garlic and herbs.
+Pair your baked chicken and potatoes with a colorful medley of roasted veggies like carrots, bell peppers, and zucchini tossed in garlic and herbs.

 Honey Mustard Glazed Carrots

-Add a sweet and tangy element with honey mustard glazed carrots for a colorful and tasty side dish.
+Add a sweet and tangy touch with honey mustard glazed carrots for a tasty side dish that everyone will love.

 Creamy Coleslaw

-Serve a refreshing creamy coleslaw alongside your main dish to balance the rich flavors of the chicken and potatoes.
+A refreshing creamy coleslaw pairs beautifully, balancing the rich flavors of the chicken and potatoes.

 Quinoa Salad

-Opt for a light quinoa salad with tomatoes, cucumber, and a lemon vinaigrette for a nutritious and vibrant accompaniment.
+Opt for a light quinoa salad with tomatoes, cucumber, and a zesty lemon vinaigrette for that nutritious crunch.

 Mashed Sweet Potatoes

-For a twist, try mashed sweet potatoes seasoned with cinnamon and butter, providing a sweet contrast to the savory chicken.
+For something different, mashed sweet potatoes seasoned with a pinch of cinnamon and butter bring a delightful contrast to the savory chicken.

 Herbed Rice Pilaf

-A fragrant herbed rice pilaf can also complement your baked chicken thighs, adding a subtle flavor that pairs well with the dish.
+A fragrant herbed rice pilaf makes a lovely addition, adding a subtle flavor that complements the dish nicely.